sageyx2002/VRChat-File-Cleaner/README.md

   - This folder contains crash reports and analytics created by VRChat.
 - `C:\Users\User\AppData\LocalLow\VRChat`
   - This folder contains logs, configs, caches, OSC settings and more.
-  - **Note:** If you have used the [ToN Save Manager](https://github.com/ChrisFeline/ToNSaveManager) before, this script will only remove the `\VRChat` child folder contained within this folder, to avoid deleting your saves.

 ### Registry Directory
 - `HKEY_CURRENT_USER\SOFTWARE\VRChat`